Hole Array Inspection and Measurement

 The Perfect Solution For the Inspection and Measurement of Turbine Blade Fir Tree Root Forms

-There are many reasons why the VisionGauge® Digital Optical Comparator is widely used by manufacturers in the aerospace and power generation industries to perform turbine blade fir tree root forms inspection and measurement, sometimes also referred to as a “Christmas Tree” blade:
+There are many reasons why the VisionGauge® Digital Optical Comparator is widely used by manufacturers in the aerospace and power generation industries to perform turbine blade inspection and measurement.
+These turbine blade fir tree root forms are sometimes also referred to as a “Christmas Tree” blade:

 • Automatically compare turbine blade fir tree root forms against their CAD data (no more overlays!).